oferwald/transposh/readme.txt

  * Portuguese (Brazil) translation by [Amilton Junior](http://www.dicasemgeral.com)

 == Changelog ==
+= 2014/01/25 - 0.9.5 =
+ * Added new 8 Google languages
+ * retired deprecated $wpdb->escape
+ * Fixed transposh blocking upgrades with newer wordpress api = 2013/10/29 - 0.9.4 =
+ * Fixed update mechanism with Wordpress 3.7
+ * Fix for the builtin google translation proxy
+ * This version is HTTPS tolerant
+ * Allow to update to complete version from transposh.org = 2013/05/06 - 0.9.3 =
+ * Added Khmer
+ * Allow to remove the rel=alternate language marking
-= 2013/03/11 - 0.9.2 =
+ * Allow to update to complete version from transposh.org = 2013/03/11 - 0.9.2 =
  * Basic Woocommerce support
  * Override the case when other plugins or themes cause the process_page to be called prematurely